Keyboard shortcuts

 Decision

-We will use SQLite FTS5 with lazy incremental sync as the search backend for govctl search.
+Use SQLite FTS5 with lazy incremental sync as the search backend for govctl search, stored as derived local state under .govctl/index.db.

 Design

-6. Explicit escape hatch: govctl search --reindex forces a full rebuild.
+8. Explicit escape hatch: govctl search --reindex forces a full rebuild before querying.

 Why This Design